SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Motivating Example

-Note that the rules in our library are not necessarily precise (e.g., in this example, a function call may not necessarily lead to a heavier evaluation than the second condition) or complete (e.g., the example optimization strategy can be applied even if there is no negation), since they are generated by an LLM.
-To address these issues, we further employ two methods: 1) to address incompleteness, we generate multiple rules per strategy, where the rules together forming a more complete set; 2) to address imprecision, we sort the locations by the number of rules matching them, where the location matched by more rules are more likely to be true optimization opportunities.
-The details will be discussed in Section~\ref{sec-approach}.
+Note that the rules in \toolname are not necessarily precise (e.g., in this example, a function call may not necessarily lead to a heavier evaluation than the second condition) or complete (e.g., the example optimization strategy can be applied even if there is no negation), since they are generated by an LLM.
+To address these issues, we further employ two methods: 1) to address \emph{incompleteness}, we generate multiple rules per strategy, where the rules together forming a more complete set with higher recall; 2) to address \emph{imprecision}, we aggregate and sort the locations by the number of rules matching them, where the location matched by more rules are more likely to be true optimization opportunities, and the method mentioned above also addresses this problem.
+The detailed methodology is presented in Section~\ref{sec-approach}, and the theoretical analyses demonstrating how these mechanisms effectively mitigate both problems are provided in Section~\ref{sec-3-4}.
 Furthermore, the precision issue is also addressed by the later optimization generation step, as the LLM will fail to generate an optimized code snippet if the code is unsuitable to be optimized using this strategy.

+The subsequent experimental sections (Section~\ref{sec-empirical-eval} and Section~\ref{sec-5}) conduct systematic evaluations on both C/C++ and Python versions of \toolname.
+Through comparison with several baseline methods, we verify that the tool can effectively improve optimization success rates across multiple benchmarks and real-world projects, while demonstrating good cross-language applicability.

+The example in this section is intentionally simple for clarity of \toolname's overall workflow.
+In practice, \toolname is capable of handling more complex optimization scenarios with domain-specific strategies.
+A more complex optimization example is presented in Section~\ref{sec-5-example}, and all related work mentioned above fails to produce correct optimization results on this example, further validating the effectiveness of \toolname.